AGT relations for sheaves on surfaces: Computing the Ext operator

 \section{Computing the Ext operator}

 To properly define the Ext operator \eqref{eqn:a correspondence}, note that the complex $\CE_m$ of \eqref{eqn:e} can be written as a difference $\CV_1 - \CV_2$ of vector bundles.
 Then we define:

-as in \eqref{eqn:first ext}.
-However, instead of thinking about \eqref{eqn:second ext} as a power series in $s^{-1}$, we will think of it as a rational function in $s$ with coefficients in the $K$--theory of $\CM \times \CM'$.
-Our notation in the present paper subsumes the fact that this rational function can be specialized at $s=1$.
-This is merely an artifice: if the reader does not wish to make this specialization, then one can simply replace $m$ by $\frac ms$ in formulas \eqref{eqn:def gamma}, \eqref{eqn:comm a}, \eqref{eqn:comm phi} and throughout the current Section.
-Once one does this, then our main Theorems \ref{thm:main}, \ref{thm:main heis} and Corollary \ref{cor:main} will be equalities of operator-valued rational functions in $s$.
+and interpret it as a rational function in $t$, with coefficients in $K_{\CM \times \CM'}$.
+Strictly speaking, the object $\wedge^\bullet \CE_m$ in \eqref{eqn:a correspondence} refers to the specialization of this rational function at $t = 1$.
+If this specialization is not well-defined (i.e. if $\sum_{k=0}^{\text{rank }\CV_2} (-1)^k [\wedge^k\CV_2]$ is not a unit in $K_{\CM \times \CM'}$), then we employ the following artifice: replace $m$ by $\frac mt$ in formulas \eqref{eqn:def gamma}, \eqref{eqn:comm a}, \eqref{eqn:comm phi} and throughout the current Section.
+Once one does this, then our main Theorems \ref{thm:main}, \ref{thm:main heis} and Corollary \ref{cor:main} will be equalities of operator-valued rational functions in $t$.
 Moreover, we will often use the notation:

 for any coherent sheaf $\CU$ (all our coherent sheaves have finite projective dimension). \\